Learnpril/SD_Notes/README.md

 Realistic skin tip from Unstable Diffusion:
 Maybe lower cfg and my go to are "hasselblad photography"at the start then where the artists names go "50mm f 1.2 Canon 50"and a photographer.
 Maybe "detailed human skin".
 "CGI skin texture"in negative too

+Np np.
+I like using Sophie Anderson and Henri Privat-Livemont (photographers)